The 20 Best Apraxia Doctors Near Me in Maryland, US

 English

-Sonal Patel is a Pediatric Neurologist in Bethesda, Maryland.
+Sonal Patel is a Pediatric Neurologist practicing medicine in Bethesda, Maryland.
 Dr. Patel is rated as an Experienced provider by MediFind in the treatment of Apraxia.
-Her top areas of expertise are Migraine, Generalized Tonic-Clonic Seizure, Migraine with Brainstem Aura, and Seizures.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Migraine, Generalized Tonic-Clonic Seizure, Migraine with Brainstem Aura, and Seizures.

 Experienced in Apraxia